vijayyadav1002/docker-centos7-php8.1/readme.md

 # Note:
 > You can add any post launch command in the init.sh file which runs just after docker instance is launched
+> Open http://localhost to see the php response from the web app